jzySaber1996/PatUntrack/README.md

 Note that, the score function F_s(x,y) is conducted in the source code, and we choose the best prompt after the auto-prompting.
 If all the scores are below 0 (i.e., F_s(x,y)<0), we will choose the original prompt as the updated prompt.

+## 4. Setup Instructions

+The following instructions can help you utilize the artifacts:

+### 4.1 Prompts and Dataset

+We have open-sourced the Prompts, Focus-Lists, and Datasets for the PatUntrack, and you can directly generate the insecure code\&patch examples with them.
+Note that, the dataset is too large, and you have to download the dataset in the external links in [data/README.md](data/README.md).

+### 4.2 Necessary Python Versions and Packages

+This artifact requires the Python with Version>3.8, so you need to update your Python version if it is less than 3.8.
+We recommend you create a new environment for the _Python 3.8_ because there might be compatibility issues between different versions.
+Moreover, you need to know how to install the Python Packages with:

+`pip install package-name==package-version`

+If you use Anaconda to deploy your Python projects, you can utilize the following command to install the corresponding packages.

+`conda install package-name==package-version`

+Some other packages are _numpy_, _openai_, _torch_, and _transformers_, etc., and we have listed the packages in the \texttt{requirements.txt}.
+You can install the packages with:

+`pip install -r requirements.txt`

+### 4.3 Setup of OpenAI API-Key and Fine-Tuning

+After downloading the artifact on your own PC, you can execute the generation of insecure code\&patch examples with the following command:

+`python code_patch_pipeline.py`

+* **Setup of OpenAI:** Since PatUntrack is conducted on the LLM, e.g., GPT-3 and ChatGPT, you need to call the OpenAI APIs to enable the usage of such LLM.
+We have not removed our original _API-Key_ in the file [Config.py](./Config.py) to ensure that the artifact can be executed normally.
+However, this key might not be permanent, so we recommend you apply for your own keys through the [OpenAI Platform](https://platform.openai.com/account/api-keys) and replace it in the Config.py.
+* **Setup of PyTorch:** Since PatUntrack is also conducted on CodeT5, you also need to ensure that your system contains the basic packages for fine-tuning, e.g., _PyTorch_ and _Transformer_.
+These packages are incorporated in the [requirements.txt](./requirements.txt), and you can directly install them.
+We utilize Tsinghua's _OpenPrompt_ library to train the T5 model and the configuration is listed in the file [t5Config.py](./t5Config.py).
+You need to download the model in the link within [data/README.md](data/README.md), then use this model to generate the insecure code\&patch examples.

+### 4.4 Setup for Auto-Prompting

+In the directory [prompt/focus\_list](prompt/focus_list), we have listed all the Focus-Lists after the auto-prompting, and you can directly utilize them to generate insecure code\&patch examples.
+If you want to know how the auto-prompting is conducted, you can execute the Python file with the following command.
+This file indicates how the PatUntrack is optimized from VTP generation to the patch example generation.

+`python auto-prompting.py`